Joseph Smith: Writing a book and founding a church (1827–1830)

-Life in Ohio (1831–1838)
+Success and schism in Ohio (1831–1838)

-For most of the 1830s, the church was effectively based in Ohio.
-When Smith moved to Kirtland in January 1831, he encountered a religious culture that included enthusiastic demonstrations of spiritual gifts, including fits and trances, rolling on the ground, and speaking in tongues.
-Rigdon's followers were practicing a form of communalism.
-Smith brought the Kirtland congregation under his authority and tamed ecstatic outbursts.
-He had promised church elders that in Kirtland they would receive an endowment of heavenly power, and at the June 1831 general conference, Smith introduced the greater authority of a High ("Melchizedek") Priesthood to the church hierarchy.
-He later wrote that the higher priesthood had been restored to him in a visitation from the ancient apostles Peter, James, and John.
+Church co-founder Oliver Cowdery and others left New York for Ohio.
+There they encountered the hugely-popular Campbellite minister Sidney Rigdon.
+Rigdon, who had long preached a Restoration of the true church, converted to the new movement, bringing along over a hundred followers.
+Rigdon's conversion dramatically swelled the ranks of the new organization.
+Rigdon visited New York, where he had extensive personal conversations with Smith.
+With growing opposition in New York, Smith announced a revelation that his followers should gather at Kirtland, Ohio.

+Smith moved to Kirtland in January 1831.
+There, many of Rigdon's followers practiced Christian communism by sharing "From each according to his ability, to each according to his needs".
+In 1831, Smith began to privately teach the practice of polygamy, according to a variety of sources including apostles Brigham Young, Orson Pratt, and Lyman E. Johnson.
 Levi Lewis, Emma's cousin who had known Smith and Harris in Harmony, accused Smith of trying to seduce local girl Eliza Winters.
 According to Lewis, he had heard both Smith and Harris say that "adultery is no crime".
-In 1831, Smith began to privately teach the practice of polygamy, according to a variety of sources including apostles Brigham Young, Orson Pratt, and Lyman E. Johnson.
-In 1831, Smith told twelve-year old Mary Rollins that God had commanded him to take her as a wife; she would later become Smith's plural wife in February 1842 at the age of 23.
+That year, Smith told twelve-year old Mary Rollins that God had commanded him to take her as a wife; she would later be recognized by the church as one of Smith's plural wife in February 1842 at the age of 23.